jerdog/devex-and-devops-success-revealHugo/content/_index.md

 {{% note %}}
-Macromedia's Dreamweaver first came out in 1997 (after Macromedia acquisition of Backstage from iBand in 1996) and was awesome because of all of the scripts and integrations and controls you could add, and it was one of the first that had community-driven contributions to its extensibility.
-Microsoft FrontPage 2000 saw the first inclusion of plugins and integrations in early 1999 to make web management easier (FrontPage Server Extensions).
+Macromedia's Dreamweaver came out in 1997 (after Macromedia acquisition of Backstage from iBand in 1996) Dreamweaver completely changed the game in many respects, as Macromedia had a history of their products getting community-sourced tools, plugins, scripts, etc. Microsoft FrontPage 2000 saw the first inclusion of plugins and integrations in early 1999 to make web management easier (FrontPage Server Extensions).
 NetBeans was released in 2000 for Java, with IntelliJ and Eclipse following in 2001 along with Visual Studio which offered enhanced functionality and more sophisticated features like intelligent code completion, refactoring tools, and improved version control integration.
 We saw a noticeable increase in support for multiple languages and frameworks, making these IDEs more versatile.
 {{% /note %}}

 ---